NetSPI/PowerUpSQL/README.md

 ## Issue Reports

-I do perform some QA on functions before we publish them, but it's hard to consider every scenario.
+I perform QA on functions before we publish them, but it's hard to consider every scenario.
 So I just wanted to say thanks to those of you that have taken the time to give me a heads up on issues with PowerUpSQL so that we can make it better. :)
 * Bug Reporters: @ClementNotin, @runvirus, @CaledoniaProject